GSA/grace-logging/README.md

 # <a name="top">GRACE Logging</a>[![CircleCI](https://circleci.com/gh/GSA/grace-logging.svg?style=svg&circle-token=3ba172998300c4ff769a83484c82c8305c8357e7)](https://circleci.com/gh/GSA/grace-logging)

 ## <a name="description">Description</a>
-   The code provided within this subcomponent will create the AWS resources neccessary to configure and enable logging and log storage.
-The subcomponent also provides a method for configuring a trust relationship with SecOps to allow for the retrieval and analysis of you [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) log data using their ELK Stack.
-The GRACE Logging subcomponent activates AWS CLoudTrail and creates a multi-region CloudTrail Trail configured to deliver to both an [Amazon S3](https://aws.amazon.com/s3/) bucket and an [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) Log Group.
-The required [AWS IAM](https://aws.amazon.com/iam/) resources are created to allow for the permissions required for CloudTrail's log delivery.
+The code provided within this subcomponent will create the AWS resources necessary to configure and enable logging and log storage.
+The subcomponent also provides a method for configuring a trust relationship with SecOps to allow for the retrieval and analysis of you AWS CloudTrail log data using their Enterprise Logging Platform.
+The GRACE Logging subcomponent activates AWS CloudTrail and creates a multi-region CloudTrail Trail configured to deliver to both an Amazon S3 bucket and an Amazon CloudWatch Log Group.
+The required AWS IAM resources are created to allow for the permissions required for CloudTrail's log delivery.
 The S3 bucket created for log storage is setup with a bucket policy, lifecycle policy, server-side encryption, versioning, and access logging.
-The GRACE logging subcomponent also creates a S3 bucket to store the access-log data generated from the CloudTrail log storage bucket.
+The GRACE Logging subcomponent also creates a S3 bucket to store the access-log data generated from the CloudTrail log storage bucket.

 The GRACE Logging subcomponent will also provide the resources required to create a trust relationship with SecOps.
-This trust relationship will allow SecOps to pull the CloudTrail log data from the log storage bucket and analyze it using their Elasticsearch, Logstash, and Kibana (ELK) Stack.
-The integration with SecOps utilizes [AWS Security Token Service (STS)](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to allow the specified SecOps accounts access to assume a role specifically created for the consumption of the log data stored within the S3 log storage bucket.
+This trust relationship will allow SecOps to pull the CloudTrail log data from the log storage bucket and analyze it using their Enterprise Logging Platform.
+The integration with SecOps utilizes AWS Security Token Service (STS) to allow the specified SecOps accounts access to assume a role specifically created for the consumption of the log data stored within the S3 log storage bucket.
 >NOTE: Customers can coordinate with [SecOps@gsa.gov](mailto:secops@gsa.gov) to determine the appropriate [AWS Account number(s)](https://github.com/GSA/grace-logging/blob/grace-logging-documentation/variables.tf#L124) to configure for the trust policy.
 The account numbers specify which trusted account members are allowed to assume the role used for log integration with SecOps.

 ## <a name="contents">Table of Contents</a>